bender-labs/wrap-website/docs/governance.md

 Should an external dev solution be required, devs will be rewarded on a first come first serve basis with reward voted on by Wrap Board.

 #### Closing

+That's it for now for the Wrap DAO!

-Thanks for reading our Governance documentation.
-Please note that this documentation is subject to change.
+Thanks for reading our Governance documentation!

+Please be advised that this documentation is subject to change and iterations of the Wrap DAO will be made.
+We welcome your suggestions!